AmokSolderer/APC/DOC/PinMameSound_9.md

 This decribes the [manual way of sound file preparation](https://github.com/AmokSolderer/APC/blob/master/DOC/SoundManual.md).
 I'd recommend to try the automatic way first, because it's much faster.
 However, the manual way explains what needs to be done and it can be used as a fallback solution, if the automatic way fails.

-## Automatic sound file preparation

-Most of this process can be automatized as explained by Mokopin in his [Instructions for extracting sound files](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameSounds.md).

 ## Audio file conversion

 Put all preprocessed WAV files in one folder, check that the names are correct and execute the [AudioSaveFolder.pl](https://github.com/AmokSolderer/APC/blob/master/DOC/UsefulSWtools.md) tool.